matchai/awesome-pinned-gists/README.md

 - [blog-box](https://github.com/Aveek-Saha/blog-box) - Update a pinned gist to show your latest dev.to blog post.
 - [medium-stat-box](https://github.com/kylemocode/medium-stat-box) - Update a pinned gist to show your medium stats and latest articles.
 - [hitokoto-box](https://github.com/greenhandatsjtu/hitokoto-box) - Update a pinned gist to contain a random hitokoto.
+- [spotify-gist](https://github.com/mporracindie/spotify-gist) - Update a pinned gist to contain your monthly top artist on Spotify.

 ## GitHub